What Bash Scripting Is and Why Server Administrators Rely on It

 done

 The while loop runs as long as a condition is true.
-This is useful for monitoring a process or waiting for a service to become available.
+This is useful for monitoring a process, waiting for a service to start, or polling an API endpoint.

 counter=0